vasiliy-grinko/clickhouse-k8s-chart/README.md

-# Helm chart for installing clickhouse operator and clickhouse cluster into Kubernetes
+# Helm chart for installing ClickHouse operator and clickhouse cluster into Kubernetes